 In our experiments, we measure four parameters: True Positive (TP) is the probability of abnormal traffic flows, which are classified as illegal flows.
 True Negative (TN) shows the probability of legitimate traffic flows that are trusted as normal flows.
 False Positive (FP) reflects the probability of normal traffic flows that are judged as abnormal flows, and False Negative (FN) reveals the probability of attack traffic flows that are recognized as legal flows.
-According to the recorded results, we next calculate four important criteria including Detection rate, Precision, Accuracy, False alarm rate (FAR) to evaluate the performance of our proposed model, as illustrated in Table 4.
-In which, Detection rate is the ratio of correctly identified attack over the total amount of attacks happened in the networks.
-On the other hand, Precision represents the ratio of correctly identified attacks.
+According to the recorded results, we next calculate four important criteria including Detection rate, Precision, Accuracy, and False alarm rate (FAR) to evaluate the performance of our proposed model, as illustrated in Table 4.
+Detection rate is the ratio of correctly identified attack over the total amount of attacks happened in the networks.
+On the other hand, Precision represents the ratio of correctly identified attacks over the total amount of identification of attacks.
 False alarm rate shows the ratio of incorrectly identified attack over the total amount of incorrect identification, whereas Accuracy means how correct the detection engine is.
 All indices are measured in trials during different attacks.

-$^{9}\mathrm{Note}$ that, in this setup, there are no associated Edge-IDS nodes in SDN-based IoT gateways.
+$^9\mathrm{Note}$ that, in this setup, there are no associated Edge-IDS nodes in SDN-based IoT gateways.